antaresproject/docs/docs/services/twig.md

 }
 ```

-Do not forget about name of the method defining the filters which is 'getTests', and that the returned value is the value of the boolean type.
+Do not forget about name of the method defining the filters which is `getTests`, and that the returned value is the value of the boolean type.
 Similarly as in the case of the function the name of the class must be pointed in the twigbridge configuration file.
 Usage in the view:

 ```html